Ecclesiastes: Structure

 Despite the acceptance by some of this structure, there have been many criticisms, such as that of Fox: "[Addison G. Wright's] proposed structure has no more effect on interpretation than a ghost in the attic.
 A literary or rhetorical structure should not merely 'be there'; it must do something.
 It should guide readers in recognizing and remembering the author's train of thought."

 Verse 1:1 is a superscription, the ancient equivalent of a title page: it introduces the book as "the words of Kohelet, son of David, king in Jerusalem."

 Most, though not all, modern commentators regard the epilogue (12:9–14) as an addition by a later scribe.
-Some have identified certain other statements as further additions intended to make the book more religiously orthodox (e.g., the affirmations of God's justice and the need for piety).
+Some have identified other statements as further additions intended to make the book more religiously orthodox (e.g., affirming God's justice and the need for piety).

 It has been proposed that the text is composed of three distinct voices.
-The first belongs to Qoheleth as the prophet, the "true voice of wisdom", which speaks in the first person, recounting wisdom through his own experience.
-The second voice belongs to Qoheleth as the king of Jerusalem, who is more didactic and thus speaks primarily in second-person imperative statements.
-The third voice is that of the epilogist, who speaks proverbially in the third person.
+The first belongs to Qohelet-as-prophet, the "true voice of wisdom", which speaks in the first person, recounting wisdom through his own experience.
+The second voice is of Qoheleth-the-king (of Jerusalem), who is more didactic and thus speaks primarily in second-person imperative statements.
+The third voice is that of the epilogist (i.e., the writer of the epilogue), who speaks proverbially in the third person.
 The epilogist is most identified in the book's first and final verses.
-Kyle R. Greenwood suggests that following this structure, Ecclesiastes should be read as a dialogue between these voices.
+Kyle R. Greenwood suggests that Ecclesiastes should be read as a dialogue between these voices following this structure.